PubInv/freespireco/README.md

 might prevent a given nation or community from making these devices, they would not be stopped by a lack of the right to do so or a lack of the knowledge of how to do so, which would be freely shared.

+## What Failure Would Mean

+Without Freespireco or something like it, the world will be missing a model of organizing large efforts to create free-libre open source medical devices.

+Without Freespireco, no nation will be completely legally empowered to meet shortages in respiration equipment.

+Without Freespireco, the tremendous humanitarian effort of 2020 to address ventilator shortages will be largely lost.

+Without Freespireco, research may continue on respiration support devices but it will be harder for teams to obtain synergize and reuse through sharing knowledge and technology.

 ## The Components of the System Ventilation Pieces